UBC-MDS/eaziReda/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-lmost every data analysis project involves the process of doing some exploratory data analysis(EDA) and data preprocessing.
+Almost every data analysis project involves the process of doing some exploratory data analysis(EDA) and data preprocessing.
 Usually they serve as a very crucial and inevitable step in a data analysis workflow.
 There are some very common tasks in EDA, which can include: